 Read about our favorite Hawaii Botanical Gardens…

 If you aren’t sure exactly what you want out of your vacation, Hawaii offers enough options that you won’t have to pick only one thing.
-Hawaii consists of eight separate islands, each with its own landscape and unique flavor.
+Hawaii consists of eight separate islands, each with its unique landscape and flavor.

 For beautiful beaches, Maui is a definite favorite.
 It is perfect for snorkeling and scuba diving, with its fantastic coral reefs and crystal water.